voucherifyio/segmentio-initial-sync/README.md

 ## Error handling

-The main function `migrateCustomersFromSegmentToVoucherify()` from which other functions are called is responsible for catching errors.
+The main function `runImport()` from which other functions are called is responsible for catching errors.
 If the error occurs in any function, the error message coming from this function will appear in the console.